Why This Pillar Matters

 Why This Matters

 Waste isn’t just an environmental issue it’s a social one.
-When dumpsites catch fire or drainage channels overflow, it’s the poorest communities that suffer first.
+When dumpsites catch fire or drainage channels overflow, it is the poorest communities that suffer first.
 ARDHI believes that responsible waste management is a right, not a privilege.
 Clean cities mean healthier people, stronger economies, and a safer planet.

 How We Intervene